At Maven Vets we see dental care as an essential part of keeping your pet healthy along with vaccinations, flea and worm treatments.

 As with all operations your pet will be carefully monitored throughout their anaesthetic.

-As with people, a scale and polish involves an ultrasonic scaler held gently against the teeth.
+As with people, a scale and polish involve an ultrasonic scaler held gently against the teeth.

 The scaler will gently vibrate against the teeth to remove tartar.